Crime and Punishment: Part 2

 In a feverish and semi-delirious state Raskolnikov conceals the stolen items and falls asleep exhausted.
 He is greatly alarmed the next morning when he gets summoned to the police station, but it turns out to be in relation to a debt notice from his landlady.
 When the officers at the bureau begin talking about the murder, Raskolnikov faints.
 He quickly recovers, but he can see from their faces that he has aroused suspicion.
-Fearing a search, he hides the stolen items under a large rock in an empty yard, noticing in humiliation that he hasn't even checked how much money is in the purse.
+Fearing a search, he hides the stolen items under a large rock in an empty yard, noticing in humiliation that he has not even checked how much money is in the purse.
 Without knowing why, he visits his old university friend Razumikhin, who observes that Raskolnikov seems to be seriously ill.
 Finally he returns to his room where he succumbs to his illness and falls into a prolonged delirium.

 When he emerges several days later he finds that Razumikhin has tracked him down and has been nursing him.
 Still feverish, Raskolnikov listens nervously to a conversation between Razumikhin and the doctor about the status of the police investigation into the murders: a muzhik called Mikolka, who was working in a neighbouring flat at the time, has been detained, and the old woman's clients are being interviewed.
 They are interrupted by the arrival of Luzhin, Dunya's fiancé, who wishes to introduce himself, but Raskolnikov deliberately insults him and kicks him out.
 He angrily tells the others to leave as well, and then sneaks out himself.
 He looks for news about the murder, and seems almost to want to draw attention to his own part in it.
 He encounters the police official Zamyotov, who was present when he fainted in the bureau, and openly mocks the young man's unspoken suspicions.
 He returns to the scene of the crime and re-lives the sensations he experienced at the time.
 He angers the workmen and caretakers by asking casual questions about the murder, even suggesting that they accompany him to the police station to discuss it.
-As he contemplates whether or not to confess, he sees Marmeladov, who has been struck mortally by a carriage.
+As he contemplates whether to confess, he sees Marmeladov, who has been struck mortally by a carriage.
 He rushes to help and succeeds in conveying the stricken man back to his family's apartment.
 Calling out for Sonya to forgive him, Marmeladov dies in his daughter's arms.
-Raskolnikov gives his last twenty five roubles (from money sent to him by his mother) to Marmeladov's consumptive widow, Katerina Ivanovna, saying it is the repayment of a debt to his friend.
+Raskolnikov gives his last twenty-five rubles (from money sent to him by his mother) to Marmeladov's consumptive widow, Katerina Ivanovna, saying it is the repayment of a debt to his friend.

 Feeling renewed, Raskolnikov calls on Razumikhin, and they go back together to Raskolnikov's building.
 Upon entering his room Raskolnikov is deeply shocked to see his mother and sister sitting on the sofa.
 They have just arrived in Petersburg and are ecstatic to see him, but Raskolnikov is unable to speak, and collapses in a faint.